-These options are designed to expand the child's creative and imaginative interaction with the literature.
-I do not expect every option to be undertaken, and I would like the child to play a part in choosing which creative activities to do.
+These options are designed to expand the students' creative and imaginative interaction with the literature.
+I do not expect every option to be undertaken, and I would like the students to play a part in choosing the creative activities that they will do.
 If you assign these as written essays, first person is acceptable.

-- 1. Study Long John Silver's pirate words and phrases, and write a poem as Long John, using his quirky language.
+- Study Long John Silver's pirate words and phrases, and write a poem as Long John, using his quirky language.
 It can be a funny poem if you like. - 2.
 Jim makes several major decisions on his own, without consulting his friends.
 Pick one of these solo decisions, imagine that he made a different decision, and explain how that would have changed the plot of the novel.